lanternadev/lanterna-lab/README.md

 ## Current Status: 31 August 2025

 **Version 0.1**
 The core system is up and running.
-It’s currently embedding 112,660 AI research papers from OpenAlex into PostgreSQL + Qdrant, with ingestion, storage, and retrieval services fully wired together.
+It is currently embedding 112,660 AI research papers from OpenAlex into PostgreSQL + Qdrant, with ingestion, storage, and retrieval services fully wired together.

 This milestone closes a two-month sprint focused on plumbing and reliability: ingestion pipelines, CI/CD, monitoring, and a first working UI.